Chūō Main Line: Takao - Shiojiri

+Station numbers were introduced through Shiojiri in February 2025.

 Okaya – Shiojiri

 The Okaya-Shiojiri branch is an old route of the Chūō Main Line.
 It carries a small number of shuttle trains and trains from/to the Iida Line, which branches off at Tatsuno.

 Prior to the opening of the new route between Okaya and Shiojiri, there was a junction (Higashi-Shiojiri Junction (東塩尻信号場)) between Ono and Shiojiri stations.
 It had a reversing layout.
 The signal station was closed on 12 October 1983.

 Shiojiri - Nakatsugawa

 Shiojiri is the dividing point of the East Line and the West Line; no train continues from one to the other.
 The Shinano limited express is the main service for the rural Shiojiri-Nakatsugawa section.

 Nakatsugawa - Nagoya

 Local and rapid service trains run on the line from Nakatsugawa to Nagoya.
 This section carries urban traffic for the Greater Nagoya Area.

 Local trains stop at all stations (except Sannō Junction).